vickimzhang/vmzhang-academic/content/cv/teaching.md

 * Teach two weekly laboratory sections.
 * Duties include: preparing and running both indoor and field practicals; marking assignments, midterm and final examinations; invigilating examinations; and meeting with the professor other teaching assistants on a weekly basis.

+## Technical Workshops

+**Instructor, The Carpentries**, International | Aug 2022-present

+* teach and assist Carpentry workshops to spread data literacy and programmatic skills both locally and globally.
+* to date: R for Reproducible Scientific Analysis (1)

+**Contributer, Instructor, Helper, UofTCoders**, UofT | Sep 2021-present

+* Share coding skills in lessons and co-working sessions with the scientific community at UofT (lessons taught: 1; lessons helped: 3)